tscrypter/clubhouse-extension/README.md

-# Clubhouse Integration README
+# clubhouse README

-This is the README for your extension "helloworld".
+This is the README for your extension "clubhouse".
 After writing up a brief description, we recommend including the following sections.

 ## Features